WHAT IS IT?

 You can make after-tax contributions as a payroll deduction or as a lump sum.

-Up to 100% of your after-tax salary can be contributed.
-This may be arranged as a regular deduction through your employer payroll area.
-By topping up from your after-tax income you may also be entitled to receive benefit from the Government's superannuation co-contribution.
+By making after-tax contributions you may also be entitled to receive the Government's superannuation co-contribution.
 Further information on this benefit can be found in our Let the government top up your super fact sheet.

-You can also make a personal lump sum contribution at any time up to age 65 years.
 If you are aged between 65 and 74 years then you will need to meet an annual work test (i.e. a minimum 40 hours worked during a 30-day consecutive period in the financial year in which the contribution is made).
-Simply send a cheque, made payable to NGS Super and complete a Lump Sum Contribution Form to deposit funds into your member account.

-If you would like to make a once off Lump sum contribution to your super, please complete a lump sum contribution eForm below and return it to NGS Super.
+If you would prefer to make a contribution by cheque, please complete a lump sum contribution form below and return it to NGS Super.

 You may also make lump sum contributions using BPay which can be accessed by logging onto Member Online.